jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 for it to become a mainstay
 in the DBIR.
 The first case of
 Ransomware showed up in our
-data in 2008 and it wasnt until
+data in 2008 and it wasn’t until
 2013 that we had sufficient data to write something about it.
 And we quote:

-When targeting companies,
+“When targeting companies,
 typically SMBs, the criminals
 access victim networks via
-Microsofts Remote Desktop
+Microsoft’s Remote Desktop
 Protocol (RDP) either via
 unpatched vulnerabilities or
 weak passwords.
-Once theyve
+Once they’ve
-gained initial access they then proceed to alter the companys backup so that they continue to run each night but no longer actually backup any data.
+gained initial access they then proceed to alter the company’s backup so that they continue to run each night but no longer actually backup any data.”
 (2013 DBIR page 31\)

 Had we known that what was
 true nine years ago would still be true today, we could have